scwood/lurch/README.md

 To use, download the script and add it to a directory in your PATH.
 Make executable by running `chmod +x streams`, and run at your leisure with the command `streams`.

-If you want to take it further, add this function to the config file of the shell of your choice:
+If you want to take it further, add this function or one similar to the config file of the shell of your choice:

 ```
 watch() {